Elevate Your Team's Safety Expertise: Book Our Webinar Today!

 Preparing a building safety case and its subsequent report has become a significant topic of discussion in the industry, particularly around the timing of these tasks.
 Many stakeholders are understandably inclined to delay these responsibilities for as long as possible.

-A considerable number of Higher-Risk Buildings (HRBs) lack the necessary data to complete a safety case, and gathering this information can be costly.
+A considerable number of HRBs lack the necessary data to complete a safety case, and gathering this information can be costly.
 As a result, some parties are keen to postpone these expenses.
-But what does the legislation actually require?

 Legislative Guidance

-While the Building Safety Act (BSA) doesn’t set a specific deadline, the Health and Safety Executive (HSE) advises that the safety case report should be completed “as soon as reasonably practicable” after a building becomes occupied or the Person Accountable for the Property (PAP) is assigned.
+While the Building Safety Act doesn’t set a specific deadline, the guidance indicates that the safety case report should be completed “as soon as reasonably practicable”.
+This refers to the time period after a building becomes occupied, or after the Accountable Person has taken over responsibility of the building.
 This guidance allows for some flexibility based on individual circumstances.

-As of October 1, 2023, all HRBs were required to register with the Building Safety Regulator (BSR) and confirm the PAP.
-Therefore, the safety case report, and consequently the safety case itself, should ideally have been initiated by this date unless strong justification exists otherwise.
+As of the 1st October 2023, all HRBs were required to register with the Building Safety Regulator (BSR) and confirm the PAP.
+Therefore, the safety case report, and consequently the safety case itself, should ideally have been initiated soon after this date, unless strong justification exists otherwise.
 This requirement is reinforced throughout the BSA, especially in Section 85(1), which mandates that the PAP for an occupied HRB must prepare a safety case report as soon as practicable.
-Furthermore, the HSE emphasizes that the safety case process should be ongoing, continually addressing and managing building safety risks.
+Furthermore, the HSE emphasises that the safety case process should be ongoing, continually addressing and managing building safety risks.

 The Strong Case for Early Action

-The legislative case for beginning safety case preparation promptly after October 1, 2023, is clear.
+The legislative case for beginning safety case preparation promptly after the 1st October , 2023, is clear.
 However, if compliance and resident safety aren’t compelling enough, there are other important reasons to act now.

 Non-compliance can have a significant impact on property value and marketability.
 Buyers may be hesitant to consider buildings without a safety case report, viewing its absence as a lack of transparency and a potential indication of fire or structural risks.
 Already, solicitors in property transactions frequently request to review the safety case report, and lenders may be unwilling to offer mortgages for buildings lacking this documentation, making them less accessible to buyers.
 Professional valuers also consider safety compliance, often assessing buildings every three months.
 A missing safety case report can result in a lower valuation, reflecting the perceived risk and future costs for buyers.
 Additionally, renewing property insurance may become challenging or costly without a safety case report demonstrating effective risk management.
 Non-compliance can also lead to regulatory fines.